 Below you will find a list of Forex Brokers highly regulated by different commissions and agencies.
 On one hand, strict regulatory authority ensures that company is legit and client’s funds are safe and securely protected.
 On other hand, certain credible regulators burden market participants with many trading restrictions.
 For example, due to the heavy CFTC interference, Forex Brokers in the USA offer very low leverage, don’t allow hedging and apply the FIFO rule.
 Trading Forex became quite a challenge for many US citizens since these limitations came into force.
 Meanwhile, regulators in offshore countries don’t tend to take such radical measures.

-In addition to the individual forex brokerages being regulated, those who work in such brokerages (e.g. the dealers) are required to be certified holders of specific industry professional qualifications.
+In addition to the individual forex brokerages being regulated, those who work in such brokerages must hold specific industry-related professional qualifications.
 Attempting to work in the industry without the requisite qualifications can bring on very unwanted consequences.
-In Singapore, such people can expect to spend some time in prison!
-Forex.com and Oanda are examples of regulated forex brokerages that operate under Level A licensing.
-You can see more about what these brokerages offer by checking out their features on our list below.
+In countries like Singapore, such people can expect to spend some time in prison of caught.

 This category features regulated forex brokerages found in Cyprus, New Zealand and Malta, where regulation is done by the Cyprus Securities and Exchange Commission (CySEC), Financial Markets Authority (FMA) and Malta Financial Services Commission (MFSA) respectively.
 There is an even lower level of reporting than is required for Level A and Level B forex jurisdictions.
 Any penalties imposed on the regulated forex brokers are also much lighter.
 The environment here for regulated forex brokers is a lot freer and is not as suffocating as is the case with the Level A jurisdiction.
-Regulated forex brokers you will find here include HYCM, FXTM, and other brokers in individual EU countries such as FINMA (Switzerland) and BaFIN (Germany).
+You also find country-specific regulators in EU countries such as FINMA (Switzerland), CONSOB (Italy), Russian Central Bank (Russia) and BaFIN (Germany).
 While those who work in the industry are encouraged to attain some qualifications (e.g. CySEC Basic and Advanced Level certifications in Cyprus), the kind of harsh penalties you see in Singapore or the US for non-compliance do not usually apply here.